rust-embedded/discovery-mb2/mdbook/src/03-setup/IDE.md

 your preferred shortcuts and much more.
 This section explains how to get the most out of your IDE using the code obtained from this book's repo.

-# Auto-completion, type annotation, and more

-Some IDEs fail to understand the code, because they fail to determine whether a term is defined in the microbit or microbit-v2 codebase.
-If you fail to get auto-completion to work, you may want to try to edit the `Cargo.toml` files you encounter through this book, and remove all references to the version of microbit you are not using.
-That is: in the `Cargo.toml` file you must remove the dependency and features you do not use (the part guarded by `#[cfg(feature = "vI")]` and the guard itself)

 # IDE configuration

 Below, we explain how to configure your IDE to get the most out of this book.